denten-books/plain-text/1-chapter.md

 Turing machine traces a figure somewhere between the ideal and the physical worlds.
 The indeterminacy of computation blurs the boundaries between the physical and the symbolic worlds.
-Turing continues to strike a controversial figure, at the fault lines separating theory from practice: computer science and electrical engineering.
+Turing continues to strike a controversial figure at the fault lines separating theory from practice: computer science and electrical engineering.
 The Turing machine "abstracts away from the complexity of real computer architectures," Thomas Haigh writes for the *Communications of Computing Machinery*.
 The historian should avoid confusing